Code-Institute-Submissions/CI-MilestoneProjectOne/README.md

 ### Strategy
 My goal in the design was to make the site very visual with lots of images, and minimal amounts of text for the customers to read.
-Ultimately the client is looking for a gym and just wants to see what facilities and services are available.
+Ultimately the customer is looking for a gym and just wants to see what facilities and services that are available with the associated costs.

 ### Scope
 The scope was to try and cater customers of all fitness levels & experience.
-Therefore it was very important to identify the key customers needs.
+Therefore it was very important to identify the key information that the customers would be looking for.

 I narrowed this down to;

-1. Cost
+1. Costs.
-2. Facilities provided
+2. Facilities provided.
-3. Services provided (fitness classes etc.)
+3. Services / classes provided.
-4. Personal training
+4. Personal training options.

 ### Structure